 -- it can be used to train your cat -- placing a freshly catnip scented scratching post near a favorite couch corner may help your couch survive

 -- it may encourage your cat to exercise -- by getting your cat to play with a favorite catnip toy.
 Some catnip toys, by design, will be just held between the cat's paws, rabbit-kicked and licked to "death".
-Others, those in ball form (such as The Tossabout Cat Toy) or with corners for easy grip with the teeth, will encourage batting, tossing, chasing and a "faster than a slow stroll" pace.
+Others, those in ball form or with corners for easy grip with the teeth, will encourage batting, tossing, chasing and a "faster than a slow stroll" pace.

 Yes!
 We recommend that you either refresh your toy by storing it overnight in a baggie with fresh (or from your supply of properly stored catnip) catnip, or spray it with an excellent catnip oil spray such as From the Field Catnip Spray Rejuvenator.

 If you wish to put the appeal back into a catnip bed, just spritz with catnip oil spray, or sprinkle lightly with fresh catnip.
 Even refillable catnip beds with their new filling of fresh catnip, can be further enhanced by a spritz of catnip oil spray.